shipreq/shipreq/Presentations/shipreq.md

 ---

 # ShipReq is...
-a real-time, cloud-based web platform for businesses to
+a cloud-based web platform for businesses to

 * record
 * maintain